AST/ALT ratio

-The AST/ALT ratio or De Ritis ratio is the ratio between the concentrations of two enzymes, aspartate transaminase (AST) and alanine transaminase, aka alanine aminotransferase (ALT), in the blood of a human or animal.
+The AST/ALT ratio or De Ritis ratio is the ratio between the concentrations of two enzymes, aspartate transaminase (AST) and alanine transaminase, alanine aminotransferase (ALT), in the blood of a human or animal.
 It is used as one of several liver function tests, and measured with a blood test.
 It is sometimes useful in medical diagnosis for elevated transaminases to differentiate between causes of liver damage, or hepatotoxicity.

 Most causes of liver cell injury are associated with a greater increase in ALT than AST, but an AST/ALT ratio of 2:1 or greater is suggestive of alcoholic liver disease, particularly in the setting of an elevated gamma-glutamyl transferase.

 The AST/ALT ratio can also occasionally be elevated in a liver disease pattern in patients with nonalcoholic steatohepatitis, and it is frequently elevated in an alcoholic liver disease pattern in patients with hepatitis C who have developed cirrhosis.
 In addition, patients with Wilson's disease or cirrhosis due to viral hepatitis may have an AST that is greater than the ALT, though the ratio typically is not greater than two.

 When the AST is higher than ALT, a muscle source of these enzymes should be considered.
 For example, muscle inflammation due to dermatomyositis may cause AST > ALT.
 This is a good reminder that AST and ALT are not good measures of liver function when other sources may influence AST and/or ALT, because they do not reliably reflect the synthesizing ability of the liver, and they may come from tissues other than liver (such as muscle).
 For example, intense exercise such as weightlifting can increase ALT to 50-200 U/L, and AST to 100-1000 U/L (and raise AST to about four times ALT) for the week following the exercise.